 Dr. Elizabeth A. Corby is a Clinical Psychologist who provides evaluation and psychotherapy services to individuals, couples, families and groups.
 She became a Board-Certified practitioner of Psychodrama, Sociometry and Group Psychotherapy in 2016.
-Soon thereafter she reached the next level of certification as a Practitioner Applicant for Trainer (P.A.T.) and is currently a 2019 candidate for certification as a Trainer, Educator and Practitioner (T.E.P.) of Psychodrama, Sociometry and Group Psychotherapy.
-Dr. Corby also completed certification at and is a Diplomate of the Beck Institute for Cognitive Therapy in Philadelphia (1999)
+In 2020 she reached the next level of certification as a Trainer, Educator and Practitioner (T.E.P.) of Psychodrama, Sociometry and Group Psychotherapy.
+Dr. Corby also completed certification as a cognitive behavioral therapist at and is a Diplomate of the Beck Institute for Cognitive Therapy in Philadelphia (1999)

 Dr. Corby also maintains a private practice in Birmingham and Royal Oak

 Michigan where she helps her clients through the transformative processes of psychotherapy.
 She works holistically with her clients; utilizing a variety of scientifically supportive neuro-behavioral, relational and action methods, including CBT, and psychodrama and various other forms of psychoanalysis and treatment, such as dialectical behavioral, DMDR and mindfulness therapies.
 In both individual and group settings, Dr. Corby helps her clients integrate mind, body, and spirit thereby providing healing from a variety of challenges including anxiety, depressive disorders, and alcohol and substance use and dependence disorders.